Phleboliths In The Pelvis

 Phleboliths can also mimic other calcifications in some cases such as bladder stones.
 Usually bladder stones are larger.
 In difficult cases, an ultrasound or CT of the bladder can be performed.

 Small calcifications can sometimes be seen in pelvic masses.
 The masses will not be seen on X-rays however, only the calcifications.
 Therefore tumor calcifications can sometimes be mistaken for benign phleboliths.
+Tumor calcifications will be more heterogeneous in size and appearance.

 Small calcifications in the pelvis can sometimes be found in the appendix indicating an appendicolith.
 These can obstruct the appendix and cause appendicitis.
 Phleboliths in the right pelvis can mimic an appendicolith.